 Customer journey map.

-Probably the most famous design thinking tool, a customer journey map allows to reconsider the interaction with your products or services from the customer's perspective.
+Possibly the most famous design thinking tool, a customer journey map allows you to reconsider the interaction with your products or services from the customer's perspective.

 Want to find opportunities for improvement in the customer journey of your company’s products or services?
 The “customer journey” helps you:

 - Identify problem areas and key pain points by mapping your customers’ experience with your service or product.
 From there you can extract opportunities for improvement through building an understanding of how your customer navigates within the context of your service/product.